class Net::IMAP::SequenceSet

 : Returns the minimum and maximum numbers in the set.

-Accessing value by (normalized) offset:
+Accessing value by offset in sorted set:

 -